 As for parts and dealer backup on a long trip we’ve no idea what to expect.

-We’re seeking out a Mash dealer that actually has one in the showroom for us to have a look at and maybe even a test ride.
+I’m seeking out a Mash dealer that actually has one in the showroom for me to have a look at and maybe even a test ride.

-If you own one or have first hand experience leave us a comment below as we’d like to know more about this good looking little bike.
+If you own one or have first hand experience leave me a comment below as I’d like to know more about this good looking little bike.

 Unfortunately I sold my Tenere (pictured) before this trip became a reality and I’ve been kicking myself ever since!

 There are a good number of these machines on the market for sale however, many have been abused and so finding a good one is really difficult.
-It took me 12 months of searching to find this lovely example in Desert Sand colour and so finding two more that have been looked after isn’t going to be easy.
+It took me 12 months of searching to find this lovely example in Desert Sand colour and so finding another one that has been looked after isn’t going to be easy.